vdg/vue-ethereum/README.md

 ## Global Helpers

 **vue-ethereum** provides high level helpers to use in your templates.
-All features can be obtained from $veth property in Vue components.
+All features can be obtained from $eth property in Vue components.

 #### `.on()`